C4E5G3/nixs-main/content/en/millennium.md

 It is true that pre-millennarianism is therefore, by default, correct out of the three doctrines, but I have never heard this camp properly explain the timeframes and epochs in view.
 They are simply correct in the way that a multiple choice answer can be correct, 'least dirty shirt' as it were.
-If they could explain the old covenant promises and curses in view, then there would be no doctrinal division whatsoever, as everything would then be glaringly obvious really...(tbc)
+If they could explain the old covenant promises and curses in view, then there would be no doctrinal division whatsoever, as everything would then be glaringly obvious.

+...(tbc)...

 {{< /brick_wide >}}